v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/prevent-email-from-being-marked-as-spam.md

 - **Disable SmartScreen filtering in Outlook** If your users are using the Outlook desktop client, they should disable the SmartScreen filtering functionality, which has been discontinued.
 If enabled, it can cause false positives.
 This should not be required if running an updated desktop Outlook client.

-- **Turn on the report message add-in for users** We strongly recommend that you [enable the report message add-in for you users](enable-the-report-message-add-in.md).
+- **Turn on the report message add-in for users** We strongly recommend that you [enable the report message add-in for your users](enable-the-report-message-add-in.md).
 As an administrator, you may also be able to view the feedback your users are sending and use any patterns to adjust any settings that may be causing problems.

 - **Immediately allow a sender** In the case where you need to immediately allow a sender, we strongly recommend that you **ONLY allow a particular sender's IP address**.
 Alternately, you can allow a sender and also make sure that the sender passes an authentication check like SPF or DKIM by creating a transport rule that looks for **both** the sender domain and a successful Authentication-Results header.